MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 ## Metrics

-We selected F1-score as our primary metric since it is suitable for imbalanced datasets and directly reflects the model's ability to correctly classify clothing items across all classes.
+We selected F1-score as our primary metric since it is suitable for imbalanced datasets.
 Additionally, we monitored accuracy as a secondary metric.

 ## Results and Discussion